itz-me-zappex/flux/README.md

 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you can get banned even for a wrong click.

 ##### Why was that daemon developed?
 - Main task is to reduce CPU usage of games that have been minimized.
 Almost every engine fails to recognize that game is unfocused and continues to consume a lot of CPU and GPU resources, what can make system slow for other tasks like browsing stuff, transcoding video etc. or even unresponsive at all.
+Imagine users with weak laptop who upgraded their RAM to maximum and suffer from a weak processor, now they can simply play a game and then minimize it if needed without carrying about CPU usage or battery level since process just will hang in RAM.
+There are a lot of situations and usecases for it.

 ##### Bugs?
 - Nothing is perfect in this world.
 Almost all bugs I encountered during development have been fixed or will be fixed soon.
 If you find a bug, open an issue.
 Known issues that cannot be fixed are: